 William Ross, a shepherd in Tayside, a region in Scotland saw this cat in a farm in 1961.
 He got a kitten and developed the breed.
 What he developed then is now what is generally known as the Scottish Fold, a cat breed that is known for its flexible ears.
 Its flexible ears, which tend to fold downward and forward, gave the cat a teddy bear, owl, or pixie face, and this continues to attract many cat lovers in the United States.

-Its folded ears, which have now become the breed’s trademark, came because of a dominant gene which has strongly affected the cartilage of the cat’s overall body.
-Although these cats tend to come with sad-looking appearance, they have a happy and energetic personality, and they love socializing and attention.
+Its folded ears, which have now become the breed’s trademark, came because of a dominant gene that has strongly affected the cartilage of the cat’s overall body.
+Although these cats tend to come with a sad-looking appearances, they have a happy and energetic personality, and they love socializing and attention.
 But, unfortunately, this breed has health issues and can be affected negatively by degenerative joint tissues.

 5. Sphynx – $3,000